lxnt/rendumper/README.rst

 In no particular order:
 ^^^^^^^^^^^^^^^^^^^^^^^

+- fix SDL mouse input: continuous drawing does not work for some reason
 - renderer/simuloop config api its use with initst and a file for tests.
 - decide if data races are really wanted. move everything to mqueues if not.
 - clean up itc_message_t